-In Southern France, Toulouse region over recent years, I had access to the beautiful landscape, old and decaying buildings and by contrast, the modernized forms and structures of contemporary life.
+In Southern France, I also paint from the to the lush landscape, old and decaying buildings and by contrast, the modernized forms and structures of contemporary life.
 I painted primarily on site and in the open air.
 The small medieval villages and ancient farms inspired many paintings.
 In these works I depicted lush landscapes, claustrophobic village streets and dilapidated farms.
 There is a quirky relationship between the village tiled rooftops and the gritty ones of my Brooklyn spaces.
 Even in this beautiful and historic place there are television satellite dishes sprouting about.

 My aim is to maintain an element of spontaneity and directness in the paint.
 A fluid and spontaneous quality in the every paint stroke is very important to me.
 I primarily work all prima and often plein air.
 I edit, emphasize and exaggerate structural forms from life observation.
 The process allows for idiosyncratic and unexpected painterly qualities to occur.

 The nuances of light, atmosphere, weather and architecture generate a constant awe, nostalgia and surprise.
 At times the awe is when you are hoping to see it and other moments it is a surprise in unexpected places.
 The painting process is not just an analytical process for me, but is a revelation in every visual moment.